CrivelliLab/Multiscale_Method/spce_CG_IE_steps/README.md

-## Tools to generate Coarse-Grained potentials from intermolecular interaction energy:
+## Tools to generate Coarse-Grained potentials from intermolecular interaction:

 All necessary scripts to generate the potentials are in ./scripts directory.